sjproctor/kayti-and-jake-wedding/README.md

-# 🥂 Jake and Kayti's Wedding Website
+# 🥂 Kayti and Jake's Wedding Website

 ### ✅ Onboarding to the App